chiconasa3000/notifyme_jsew/chapters/chapter16/README.md

 ```

-the updating note is made only if current user is the note's owner, so we have to display a link edit or component NoteUser if the user is logged in, else it show the favorite count like this...
+Updating note is made only if current user is the note's owner, so we have to display a link edit or component NoteUser if the user is logged in, else it shows the favorite count like this...

 ```